‘Sports Illustrated’ Model Anne de Paula Lowers Her Bikini Top In Racy Instagram Boomerang

 “Beautiful picture and beautiful body and bikini,” another one chimed in.

-As Sports Illustrated Swimsuit Issue recently noted, de Paula jetted off to Kenya earlier this year to shoot her third spread for the popular magazine edition.
-The model was the winner of the 2017 Model Search, which earned her a spot in SI Swimsuit 2017 rookie class, the report continued.
+As Sports Illustrated recently noted, de Paula jetted off to Kenya earlier this year to shoot her third spread for the popular magazine edition.
+The model was the winner of the 2017 model search, which earned her a spot in Sports Illustrated Swimsuit Edition 2017 rookie class, the report continued.

 “It’s something I really wanted when I started modeling.
 It’s amazing to finally say I’m able to be an SI model,” she said, as quoted in the report.
 “When I started modeling, I would show people SI photos that I wanted to recreate on the beach in Rio.
 I wasn’t expecting it all.”